 Trek in the jungles of Kui Buri National Park, home to over 300 wild elephants

 Expectations of Participants:

 Students should be prepared for a variety of activities outside of a traditional classroom setting.
-It is common to walk 4-10 miles a day, and students will often be asked to sit on the floor.
-Students should be prepared for hot weather and be able to survive without western comforts for the duration of the trip, especially during homestays in rural villages.
+It is common to walk 4-10 miles a day in the mountains at altitude, and students will often be asked to sit on the floor.
+Students should be able to survive without western comforts for the duration of the trip, especially during homestays in rural villages.
 Students must be able to use squat toilets, be okay with limited access to the internet and be able to live without the comforts of home (i.e., hot showers and western food).
-During this trip, students will experience the beauty and cultural diversity of Thailand through participating in a variety of activities, such as hiking in the jungle (4-10 miles some days), swimming (in the ocean and local waterfalls), helping locals with farm work, visiting hidden caves, and going to Buddhist temples and other cultural sites.
+Due to the unpredictability of electricity in rural areas, it is impossible for us to guarantee access to refrigeration throughout the entire trip.

 Alex received his BA in Cultural and Regional Studies from Prescott College in 2008 and an MA in Southeast Asian Studies from Chulalongkorn University in 2016.
 As a lover of travel and working in multicultural environments, he spent twelve years living in Thailand where he learned to speak fluent Thai.
 He’s contributed to projects surrounding micro-hydro energy, sustainable agriculture and fishing, antihuman trafficking and youth outreach, village based education, and language and cultural preservation initiatives.
 He has also worked as an interpreter for the US Federal Courts.
 Alex has led over ten trips with the Institute For Village Studies in Thailand, Myanmar, India, and Bhutan.